Steven Page: Barenaked Ladies

-On March 25, 2018, Page performed with Barenaked Ladies for the first time in nine years at the Juno Awards in Vancouver, in celebration of the band's induction into the Canadian Music Hall of Fame.
-Though there were reportedly no plans to make the reunion permanent, neither side had made any definite decision.
+On March 25, 2018, Page performed with Barenaked Ladies for the first time in nine years, at the Juno Awards in Vancouver, marking the band's induction into the Canadian Music Hall of Fame.
+In a 2026 interview, Page said that he proposed performing "One Week" and "If I Had $1000000", because the songs highlighted his musical interplay with Robertson, which he considered a defining feature of that era of the band.